The Complete Beginner’s Guide to Sales Funnels

 The job of the MOTF is to take the attention from the TOTF and convert it to interest and desire within the hearts and minds of prospects.

 Sometimes this can be done quickly.
-Other times it takes many interactions an audience begins to become interested in a product you have for sale.
+Other times it takes many interactions before an audience begins to become interested in a product you have for sale.

 For most companies, the website is the biggest, most important MOTF tool.
 It’s the place people go when they want to learn more about a person, product or service.